netdata/netdata/docs/Running-behind-haproxy.md

 ### Frontend

-To use a subpath, create an ACL, which will set a variable based on the subpath.
+To use a subpath, create an Access Control List (ACL), which sets a variable based on the subpath.

 ```conf
 frontend http_frontend